Slowing Climate Change, One Steak at a Time by Yuliya K. '18

 Greeenhouse Gas Emissions:

 - Cows and sheep are responsible for 37% of the total methane generated by human activity, through their ruminating guts and decomposing waste.
-Methane has 25 times the global warming impact of carbon dioxide.
+Methane has a global warming impact 28-36 times higher than carbon dioxide over a 100 years.

 - 70% of the world’s fresh water is used for agriculture.